IBM/ansible-automation-for-lmt/README.md

 1. [Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-the-control-node).

-1. Create your inventory
+1. Create your inventory.

-   - Define `lmt_server` host connection settings, where LMT server is installed
+   - Define `lmt_server` host connection settings, where LMT server is installed.
-     - If you are running the playbook on the same host where LMT Server is located, use the default settings
+     - If you are running the playbook on the same host where LMT Server is located, use the default settings.
      - If you are running the playbook on a different host than LMT Server, you have to remove the line with `ansible_connection` parameter and define `ansible_host`(hostname or ip address) and `ansible_user`(username) if it's different than the local user.

      Example of LMT Server located on a different host than the control node (192.168.0.11 in this example):